MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 #### How to calculate Hypothesis

 1. Using Confidence Interval:
+   1. Take a sample from the full data, if exists.
-   1. First we need to bootstrap a sample set of data and compute the sample mean again and again.
+   2. Bootstrap this sample set of data and compute its parameter (ex:mean) many times (ex: 10,1000) to create a range of possibilities of the parameter.
-   2. Build the sampling distribution
+   3. Build the sampling distribution by plotting it.
-   3. Calculate the confidence Intervals to determine what are the reasonable values for the population mean with some level of confidence.
+   4. Calculate the confidence Intervals to determine what are the reasonable values for the population mean with some level of confidence.
-   4. Using your confidence interval, you can simply look at if the interval falls in the null hypothesis space or in the alternative hypothesis space to choose which hypothesis you believe to be true.
+   5. Using your confidence interval, you can simply look at if the interval falls in the null hypothesis space or in the alternative hypothesis space to choose which hypothesis you believe to be true.

+    ```py
+    # bootstrap a sample set of data
+    init_sample = full_data.sample(200)

+    # compute the sample mean again and again to build the sampling distribution.
+    means = []
+    for _ in range(10000):
+      boot_sample = init_sample.sample(200,replace = True)
+      means.append(boot_sample.col_name.mean())

+    # Calculate the confidence interval
+    lower_bound = np.percentile(means,2.5)
+    upper_bound = np.percentile(means,97.5)

+    # Plot the sampling distribution and the confidence interval
+    plt.hist(means)
+    plt.axvline(x=lower_bound, color='r')
+    plt.axvline(x=upper_bound, color='r')
+    ```

 2. Using Normal Distribution
    1. We assume the Null Hypothesis $H_0$ is True and we can imagine how the sampling distribution would look like if we were to simulate from the closest value under the Null Hypothesis to the Alternative Hypothesis $H_1$.
 This probability is called `p-value`
    2. Use the standard deviation of the sampling distribution to determine what the sampling distribution would look like, if it came from the Null Hypothesis.
    3. By applying Central Limit Theorem we know that the means would follow a normal distribution.
-   4. Using NumPy.random.normal library in Python, we can simulate draws from the normal using hypothesized mean and standard deviation of our sampling distribution.
-By setting the center to be the closest value under the Null Hypothesis to the Alternative Hypothesis $H_1$.
+   4. Using `numpy.random.normal` function from `Numpy` library in Python, we can simulate draws from the normal using hypothesized mean (Closet value under the Null Hypothesis) and the standard deviation of our sampling distribution.
-   5. Each of the simulated draws will represent a mean from the Null Hypothesis.
+      - Each of the simulated draws will represent a mean from the Null Hypothesis.
+   5. Compare the actual sample mean to this distribution, tells us the likelihood of our statistic coming from the Null.

+    ```py
+    # null_mean = the closest value under the Null Hypothesis to the Alternative Hypothesis.

+    # compute the sample mean again and again to build the sampling distribution.
+    means = []
+    for _ in range(10000):
+      boot_sample = init_sample.sample(200,replace = True)
+      means.append(boot_sample.col_name.mean())

+    # Standard Deviation
+    std = np.std(means)

+    # Here are 10000 draws from the sampling distribution under the null
+    null_vals = np.random.normal(null_mean, std, 10000)

+    plt.hist(null_vals);
-   6. Compare the actual sample  mean to this distribution, tells us the likelihood of our statistic coming from.
+    # Compare the actual sample mean to this distribution, tells us the likelihood of our statistic coming from the Null.
+    ```

 #### Hypothesis Testing Types